Atticus-Bross/CommonFunctions/docs/function_lines.md

 The function first stores the results of calling the helper function _function_points on with the parameters f, start, end, and n + 1.
 The n + 1 is necessary because the function needs n + 1 ordered pairs of points to calculate n lines (because lines are formed in between the sets of ordered pairs).
-The length is calculated with the distance formula and the heading is calculated from the slope.
+The length is calculated with the distance formula, and the heading is calculated from the slope.

 The function takes an average of 6.93e-05 seconds to calculate the 100 lines for a parabola, with a maximum memory usage of 68030 bytes during this process.
-The complexity of this function is on the order of n * m where m is the complexity of the function that generates the points.
+The complexity of this function is on the order of n * m where n is the number of points the user wants and m is the complexity of the function that is being used to generate the points.

-The data the function generates can be used to allow a turtle to approximate that function.
+The data the function generates can be used to allow a turtle to draw an approximation of that function.
 The data can also be used to approximate shapes in other contexts.